WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ClientDeployment.md

 1. Create GitHub Release (Use the previous release as template.)
 2. Write Release notes based on commits since last release.
-3. Download at test the binaries.
+3. Download and test the binaries on all VMs.

 # 3. Notify